 And of Professor Dole?

-Not so much as a footprint or tooth was left, albeit his diary was found at the old tavern on the docks a number and entered into public record.
+Not so much as a footprint was left, albeit his diary was found at the old tavern on the docks a number and entered into public record.

 No one knows nor, probably, will they ever know what happened on Bayen Boulevard all those many decades ago.